ResearchComputing/Documentation/docs/programming/MPI-C.md

 world' running.
-We will begin by creating two variables, `process_Rank`, and `size_Of_Cluster`, to store an identifier for each of the parallel processes and the number of processes running in the cluster respectively.
-We will also implement the `MPI_Init` function which will initialize the mpi communicator:
+We will begin by creating two variables, `process_Rank`, and `size_Of_Cluster`, to store an identifier for each of the parallel processes and the number of processes running in the cluster, respectively.
+We will also implement the `MPI_Init` function which will initialize the MPI communicator:

 ```c++
 #include <stdio.h>